rcorral/com_api/README.md

 Usage example
 -----------------------------
-At the moment there is no SEF plugin to make it a tru RESTful call, so for now calls must look like this:
+At the moment there is no SEF plugin to make it a true RESTful call, so for now calls must look like this:
-/index.php?option=com_api&token=xxxxxx&app=users&resrouce=user
+/index.php?option=com_api&token=xxxxxx&app=users&resource=user
 Depending on your request you may send the parameters through GET,POST,PUT,DELETE

 Roadmap